VincentChen95/Analyze-Government-Report-With-LDA-Method/README.md

-# Analyze-Government-Report-With-NLP-Method
+# Analyze-Government-Report-With-LDA
 Hello guys, government working report is related with everyone's life.
-I want to use NLP methods to analyze it and acquire useful information.
+I want to use LDA methods to analyze it and acquire useful information.
+## Data Pre-process

+## Data Visualization

+## Result

+## Installtion